alqabandi/customizable_chatbot_fork/README.md

     );
 ```

-To make sure it works properly, you can run the following command and check if your new table is listed:
+To test if it worked properly, you can run the following command and check if your new table is listed:
 ```
 SHOW TABLES;
 ```